Priyasunil26/KubernetesKustomization/kubernetes.md

 # Deploy Bold BI on Kubernetes

-This section provides instructions on how to deploy Bold BI on different cloud clusters.
-Follow the methods below to successfully deploy the application.
+This section provides instructions on how to deploy [Bold BI](https://www.boldbi.com/) on different cloud clusters.
+Follow the methods below to successfully deploy the Bold BI application.

 ## Installation Methods